victorbiga/engineering-management/README.md

   - You Probably Don’t Have Big Data
   - Nobody enjoys writing and maintaining data pipelines or ETL.
 It’s the industry’s ultimate hot potato.
   - Give data scientists ownership of the ETL end-to-end
-  - Talented engineers in the data space are almost always best focused on horizontal applications
+  - Engineers design new Lego blocks that data scientists assemble in creative ways to create new data science.
   - It is absolutely essential for platform engineers to stay ahead of the data science teams
   - Engineers should see themselves as being “Tony Stark’s tailor”, building the armor that prevents data scientists from falling into pitfalls that yield unscalable or unreliable solutions.
   - We [should be ok with] sacrificing technical efficiency for velocity and autonomy